 Another study showed that the use of aluminium in cosmetics raise its concentration in blood plasma to 4 μM.
-When those products haven’t used the concentration of aluminium salts in the blood plasma is less and 0.5 μM.
-Safe levels of aluminium in the blood serum should be below 7 μg/L. So, aluminium can be absorbed by the skin but at levels that are below its toxic dose.
+When those products aren’t used the concentration of aluminium salts in the blood plasma is less and 0.5 μM.
+Safe levels of aluminium in the blood serum should be below 7 μg/L. So, aluminium can be absorbed by the skin when using deodorants but at levels that are below its toxic dose.
 In my opinion if deodorants are used according to the FDA and EU guidelines and with moderation, they won’t pose a threat to one’s health.

 - Underarm antiperspirants/deodorants and breast cancer, Breast Cancer Research2009, 11(Suppl 3):S5

 - Aluminium and breast cancer: Sources of exposure, tissue measurements and mechanisms of toxicological actions on breast biology, J Inorg Biochem.
 2013; 128, 257.